 Surfer’s ear is the common name for a condition caused by repeated exposure to cold water and wind.

+It causes a bony growth to develop in the ear and can lead to hearing loss.
 The medical name for surfer’s ear is external auditory canal exostoses (EACE) or exostoses.

-It doesn't just affect surfers.
+Surfer's ear does not only affect surfers.
 Anyone who is regularly in cold water is at risk of developing the condition.

 This includes: